medartus/Loa/README.md

 After getting all the information in order to answer the user demand, **we use Natural Language Generation to display a response**.

-additionally, **we display the concenred result(s) on the right side of our web application**.

-In our example we want to display a map of the result and tell it to the user.

 _4 - Node.js API response_

 Gathering all of these steps, our API will return a sample response :